 Replacing an employee always costs money.
-Paradoxically, it’s actually cheaper to give them a pay raise to encourage them to stay rather than to let them go – provided that they have relevant skills and are trusted by the organization.
+Paradoxically, it’s actually cheaper to offer them a pay raise to encourage them to stay rather than to let them go – provided that they have relevant skills and are trusted by the organization.
 However, you shouldn’t wait until the last minute when the employee has made their decision to leave to initiate retention activities.
-You should take action in the very beginning, starting with your new employee orientation and the onboarding process.
+You should take action in the very beginning, starting with your new employee onboarding process.

 Here’s the simplest onboarding definition: Onboarding is the act or process of familiarizing and integrating a new employee into the organization, its products, services, and culture – as well as supplying a new hire with the tools and information necessary to become a productive member of the team.

 It sounds simple enough, but in practice, many organizations struggle with this process and leave a lot to be desired, resulting in low employee retention rates.

 Here are the 5 best onboarding practices that will increase your employees’ productivity and improve retention.

 Onboarding step 1: reach out to the newly hired before they start

 Even though they’ve accepted your job offer and are now just waiting to start working, keep communication with them open until their first day.

 - Email them a brief introduction to explain the orientation day and the onboarding process so that they have an idea of what to expect.
 Also, send them a schedule for their first couple of days that includes who they will meet and what will they do on specific days.

 - Include information about the dress-code, and ask them for a short description for their introductory email.
 Allow them to introduce themselves to the company with their own words and in a way that they feel comfortable.